jrhalchak/BeatsPM/README.md

 Tap functionality inspired by (and re-written from) the code from [Rick Reel - all8](http://www.all8.com/tools/bpm.htm); which was inspired by, and rewritten from, [Derek Chilcote-Batto](http://www.mixed.net).

 ## Packaging for your OS
+### NOTE:
+**This currently only works in development**.
+I don't currently have time to fix the packaged version.
+Run `npm run dev` to start up the app and check it out.
 The `package.json` contains scripts for every platform.

 Run `npm run package-YOUR_OS` where `YOUR_OS` is either `win`, `linux`, or `all`.